apavlovics/monitoring/README.md

     mvn spring-boot:run

-The application will start at http://localhost:8090 by default.
+The application starts at http://localhost:8090 by default.
 Open this URL to see Swagger UI with the detailed description of available APIs.